-The Graduate Student Council (GSC)

-The Crosby Student Center

-Student Clubs and Organizations

-The GU Outdoors

-The Graduate Student Council (GSC) is comprised of a president and council, who represent the various graduate programs at Gonzaga, the GSC acts as the conduit for voicing student (both on campus and online) concerns to the administration and seeks to improve graduate education and student life at Gonzaga University.
+The Graduate Student Council (GSC) The Gonzaga Student Body Association (GSBA) Student Clubs and Organizations Gonzaga Outdoors Payne Center for Leadership Development SpikeNites The Graduate Student Council (GSC) is comprised of a president and council, who represent the various graduate programs at Gonzaga, the GSC acts as the conduit for voicing student (both on campus and online) concerns to the administration and seeks to improve graduate education and student life at Gonzaga University.
 The GSC encourages scholarship and professional development by administering scholarships to students attending and/or presenting at conferences.
 The GSC also organizes many academic and social events throughout the year.